Specialise your knowledge

 Growth in corporate organisations require graduates to obtain specialist knowledge.
 The Master of Arts (Coursework) at Bond University, Australia, allows graduates to tailor their studies to specialisations of interest.
 Graduates can choose from an array of disciplines, from Criminology, to International Relations and Communication.
 This flexible approach ensures graduates enhance their knowledge and specific skill set in an area of interest.

-Students in the Master of Arts (Coursework) program are required to complete a major dissertation or a minor dissertation.
-Students can choose from a variety of foundation subjects that will support their dissertation.
-This flexibility ensure students are able to focus on an area of interest and graduate with desired specialist knowledge.
+Students in the Master of Arts (Coursework) program are required to complete either a major (40cp) dissertation or minor (10cp) research project.
+Students can choose from a variety of foundation subjects to study to support their research project.
+This flexibility ensures students are able to focus on an area of interest and graduate with their desired specialist knowledge.

 The Master of Arts (Coursework) is delivered in intensive mode.
 Intensive Mode Delivery is a compact and time efficient way to complete a postgraduate qualification with minimal impact on professional and personal lifestyles.
 Subjects are generally delivered in either standard intensive or mixed mode.
 Standard Intensive delivery is generally scheduled over two weekends during the semester with two sets of three-day sessions per subject, usually scheduled Thursday to Saturday (approximately six to eight contact hours per day) with a break of four or five weeks between session one and session two of each subject.
 Mixed mode subjects will include a mixture of compulsory online activities and on-campus workshops.
 International students are required to be on campus every week.
 This mode of delivery will not impact the duration of the degree length.

 - Graduate sooner with Bond’s accelerated degree option

 - Flexibility to tailor your study interests

 - Small class sizes and personalised learning approach